 After lunch in a traditional Moroccan restaurant in the Medina, we will pick you up and drive to the old Jewish quarter and the Royal Palace gate yard, where you will learn about the Jewish history in Morocco.
 Your visit includes the tile art factory and then a wonderful panoramic view over the whole Medina of Fes

 Day 09 : Fes – Meknes – Rabat

-After breakfast in your riad you will start travelling to Rabat via Volubilis and Meknes.
+After breakfast in your riad, you will start travelling to Rabat via Volubilis and Meknes.
 Your journey will be over the Rif Mountains and the foothills of Zgouta.
-You will get to Volubilis, the well preserved Roman Empire in North Africa, dating to 25BC, where you will see the most beautiful Mosaics in Morocco dating back to 3rd century BC.
+You will get to Volubilis, the well-preserved Roman Empire in North Africa, dating to 25BC, where you will see the most beautiful Mosaics in Morocco dating back to the 3rd century BC.
 Here you will learn a lot about the Roman occupation and culture in Morocco.

 Day 10 : Rabat – Casablanca

 After breakfast in your riad, we will drive you to Casablanca airport for your departure flight.